fluggo/aws-service-auth-reference/README.md

 # AWS service authorization reference

 This is a JSON-formatted scrape of the [AWS Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html), along with a Golang program to update it.
+The package is updated weekly.

 ## NPM package